DidemnumVex/IonTorrentVoucher/README.md

     - 1) [ ] order of operations
     - 2) [ ] command line arguments
     - 3) [ ] input file structure
-- [ ] Add logging feature with if statement to 'start from' section in case of crash \n
+- [ ] Add logging feature with if statement to 'start from' section in case of crash